752986/chiptune-assignment/assignment.md

 **Get the `n` right-most bits:** `a & (1 << n) - 1`

 **Set the `n`th bit from the right to `b`** (make sure that `b` is only 0 or 1): `(a & (1 << n) - 1) | (b << n)`

+## Interactive audio with pygame:

+If you want to play sounds in real time, you can use `pygame.mixer`'s [`Sound`](https://www.pygame.org/docs/ref/mixer.html#pygame.mixer.Sound) type.
+Instead of writing the data to a file (lines 43 to 48; "`with wave.open`" to "`file.writeframes(data)`"), you can construct a `Sound` object using the `data` buffer, and then call its `play` method.
+This means you can generate sounds on the fly based on the user's input, and play it back instantly.

 ## Further reading: